pennylane-hq/jean_test_front/README.md

 ### Objectives

-The goal is to leverage an existing REST HTTP API to build the prototype of an invoicing editor.
+The goal is to leverage an existing REST HTTP API to improve the prototype of an invoicing editor.

-This prototype allows users to perform simple actions around their invoices:
+This prototype should allow users to perform simple actions around their invoices:

 - List existing invoices with relevant details
 - Create new invoices